The fastest and most energetic student project in Norway

 The students join the team as an extracurricular activity on a voluntary basis with the goal of learning as much as they can about rockets, engineering and teamwork.
-Through Propulse NTNU, members will get opportunities that they would not have had as a regular student, adding experiences that will strengthen them as engineers in later projects and careers.
+Through Propulse NTNU, members get opportunities that they would not have had as a regular student, adding experiences that strengthens them as engineers in later projects and careers.

 The final product reaches thousands of kilometers an hour in a matter of seconds, reaching higher than the tallest mountains, far into the sky - all built by students in their spare time.

 Propulse NTNU is independent and self-organized, giving the members a taste of how to run a project from a management perspective.
-They are themselves responsible for defining a mission, recruiting and organizing team members, engaging with industry and gathering support, going through the development process, and carrying out tests and necessary operations in order to achieve their goal.
+They are themselves responsible for defining a mission, recruiting and organizing team members, engaging with industry and gathering support, in addition to going through the development process, carrying out tests and other necessary operations in order to achieve their goal.